 An old adage for photography is “F 8.0 and be there.”
 Setting your aperture to F 8.0 and ISO to 200 or 400 is a good starting point.

-Also, to convey motion, try capturing moments where someone is stepping forward, thereby making a triangle with their legs.
-If his/her legs are together, it results in a more static image.
+PHOTOGRAPHY TIP #11: To convey motion, try capturing moments where someone is stepping forward, thereby making a triangle with his/her legs.
+If the legs are together, it results in a more static image.

 For more inspiration, check out Henri Cartier Bresson’s black and white imagery.
 He was masterful at capturing “The Decisive Moment.”

 FINDING THE MAGIC DURING SUNRISE AND SUNSET

 PHOTOGRAPHY TIP #12: Photographing 30 minutes BEFORE sunrise or 30 minutes AFTER sunset is ideal for optimal light.
 Before instructors told me this, I would, like most others, leave right after sunset, not realizing the best light was yet to come.